anmsajedulalam/chotoThekeBoroSajano/README.md

 # chotoThekeBoroSajano
-Basically Array Sorting, Smaller to Bigger
+Basically Array Sorting, Smaller to Bigger.
-I wanted to sort the array in accending order.
+I have sorted the array in accending order.